Ivan D. Illich - 'Deschooling Society' & 'Tools for Conviviality'

-Before you rush for the comments box and start talking about the evils of child labour, bear with me - Illich was wholly opposed to enforced child labour too, though he was in favour of the traditional socialisation of children through helping in the work of family and community.
+This should not be interpreted as an argument for child labour.
+Illich was wholly opposed to enforced child labour.
+However, he was in favour of the traditional socialisation of children by having them help in the work of family and community.
 As mentioned earlier, he simply would not equate education with schooling, which he considered one of modern society's sacred cows.

 Illich saw that communications technology was fast becoming cheap, lightweight, and available.
-He proposed "learning webs" (in 1971!) working through local libraries and community centres, but globally interconnected, with access to all educational resources.
+He proposed "learning webs" (as early as 1971!) working through local libraries and community centres, but globally interconnected, with access to all educational resources.
 He further proposed "peer networks" whereby anyone could enter their identity and interests and be connected to like-minded people anywhere in the world.
-He wanted to remove pedagogy from education and replace it with "empowerment" (though I don't think he used exactly that word).
+He wanted to remove pedagogy from education and replace it with what we would now call "empowerment".

-Remember, too, that Illich was not talking about knocking down schools in London and New York.
+Of course, Illich did not advocate knocking down schools in London and New York.
 His focus was on introducing alternative education models more suited to the cultural and economic needs of the developing Third World.
 In such environments, instead of building schools and "creating dependent childhood", he was in favour of providing access to education through his proposed learning webs and peer networks.

 As an example, in an area where there are only rough tracks and donkey carts, you can introduce basic bicycles, bicycle carts and slow-moving (bicycle speed) motorcycle trucks.
 All of these can negotiate the tracks, and all can be maintained, with a few basic spares, by the local blacksmith, given a little training.
 They help the community and are truly convivial.
 But the 'family saloon' car, if introduced indiscriminately, is no help at all.
 It isolates the owner.
 It cannot be maintained locally.
 It (not the community) requires the tracks to become roads.
 Roads require compulsory possession of land and demolition of property.
 This is a very difficult area, because we do need transport and we do need communication.
 But Illich's yardstick of conviviality is at least as valid as the yardstick of corporate profit, especially where the corporation is centred in another town, country or even continent.

-From this point on, though I hope Ivan Illich would not disapprove, I am going to stray from his original Third World 1970s agenda and talk a little from hindsight and from my own experiences.
-And to give this some focus (because I could ramble forever) I'll talk about two cities I know pretty well, having lived and/or worked in both.
-They are Doha (Qatar) and Amsterdam.
+From this point on (I hope Ivan Illich would not disapprove) I am going to stray from his original Third World 1970s agenda and try to demonstrate how his ideas can still provide a perspective from which to view our modern environment, taking as examples two cities I know well, having lived and/or worked in both: Doha (Qatar) and Amsterdam.

 Doha, where I live now, is in a process of manic expansion, rather like its near neighbour Dubai.
 But this is not intelligent expansion.
 It is funded by virtually unlimited oil money.
 Conviviality isn't given a thought.
-Consumerism (next to, or perhaps even ahead of, Allah) is God.
+Consumerism (next to Allah) is God.
 Buildings and streets are never refurbished.
-They are simply bulldozed and replaced, with high-rise attrocities, often so shoddily constructed that their own useful life will be about twenty years.
+They are simply bulldozed and replaced, with high-rise atrocities, often so shoddily constructed that their own useful life will be about twenty years.
 People drive around in 5-litre Land Cruisers, getting nowhere fast, because the traffic build-up is wholly out of control.
 Absolutely no thought is given to the pedestrian.
 New roads will be left with sand and rubble by the side for a year or more.
-Because rich people don't walk anyway and the poor don't count.
+Because rich people don't walk and the poor don't count.

 Amsterdam, in total contrast, is an old city.
 It was built quickly too, by the standards of the time, between about 1650 and 1750, and must have seemed the height of modernity in its day.
 The old city plan is like a D-shaped spiderweb of radial roads crossing concentric semi-circular canals.
 It has been called the Venice of the North, but probably by Venetians who didn't realise that Amsterdam is actually far more beautiful.
 I don't want to dwell on where the money came from to build this wonder.
 Slaves and Empire feature in the past of most great cities.